GfSE/SpecIF/tutorials/v1.0/04_Requirement-with-Image.md

 - Apart from images, the HTML &lt;object&gt; tag can link many other file types.
 The type attribute may specify any IANA MIME-type.
 It is now a feature of your web-browser which file types can be shown or otherwise presented.
 In case of the SpecIF viewer referenced below, also a genuine BPMN-XML file can be referenced.
 By means of the bpmn.io library the viewer transforms the BPMN to SVG, so that it can be shown by the browser.

-Thus the structure of the SpecIF container, which carries the extension *.specifz*, is as follows.
+Thus the structure of the SpecIF container file, carrying the extension *.specifz* or *.specif.zip*, is as follows.
 By the way, this approach is similar to a ReqIF container with extension *.reqifz*.

 ```
 04_Requirement-with-Image.specifz